Parking lights: what are they and when to use them?

 Do all cars have parking lights?

-Practically all modern cars will be fitted with parking lights.
-If you’re unsure, look for the symbol on your light controls — usually two opposite-facing semi-circles.
+Yes, practically all modern cars will be fitted with parking lights.
+If you’re unsure, look for two small, semi-circular symbols facing opposite directions on your light controls.

 Do parking lights drain a car’s battery?